suriakub/individual-project/stable-backend/api/README.md

 #### Prerequisites
 - Node.js v18
-- Redis running locally on port 6379
+- Redis running locally on port 6379 - you can run `docker-compose up -d` when in the `/stable-backend` directory.

 ## How to run locally